IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/existing.md

       (parameters: *apihost, *bluemixServiceName, dbname, *id, params)
    ```

-   **Some parameters are bound and inherited from the package**
+2. Identify the parameters that are predefined and inherited from the Cloudant package

-   The output shows that the Cloudant `read` action has five parameters.
-Three of these parameters, `apihost`, `bluemixServiceName` and `dbname` are predefined at the **package** level.
+   The output from above shows that the Cloudant `read` action has five parameters.
+Three of these parameters, `apihost`, `bluemixServiceName` and `dbname` are predefined at the **package** level and thier values would be inherited on invocations.
+This means that the only parameter required uniquely on each invocation would be the document `id` parameter.

-    This means that when you create the package, you can bind values for these parameters, and they are automatically inherited by the action when invoked.
-For the `read` action, you would only need to provide the required document `id` parameter when invoking; all other values are inherited.

 ## Invoke actions in a package